-Notwithstanding any other provisions of this Zoning Ordinance or the Town Code, no zoning or specialexception permit is necessary for the following uses:
+Notwithstanding any other provisions of this Zoning Ordinance or the Town Code, no zoning or special-exception permit is necessary for the following uses:

-- A. Streets. - B. Access driveways to an individual detached single-family dwelling. - C. Electric power, telephone, telegraph, cable television, gas, water, and sewer lines, wires or pipes, together with supporting poles or structures, located within a public right-of-way. - D. Neighborhood Essential Services.
+- A. Streets. - B. Access driveways to an individual detached single-family dwelling. - C. Electric power, telephone, telegraph, cable television, gas, water, and sewer lines, wires or pipes, together with supporting poles or structures, located within a public right-of-way. - D. Neighborhood Essential Services those services vital for the well-being and functionality of a community including but not limited to healthcare, education, public safety, and infrastructure.